ArmandoSep/ArmandoSep.github.io/aboutme.md

 ## Background

 I'm blessed that a lot of people have believed and invested on me.
 I'm confident that I will do at least the same for others.
-*   Got a full-tuition univerity scholarship from an entrepreneur from Silicon Valley.
+*   In 2016, I got a full-tuition univerity scholarship from an entrepreneur from Silicon Valley.
-*   Got a scholarship for the TrepCamp Program.
+*   In 2016, I got a scholarship for the TrepCamp Program.
 Where I got my first expousure to tech trends.
-*   Got
+*   In 2016, along with my brother, we were responsible for leading a team on a crowdfunding campaign to collect 400 blankets for children who live in poor conditions.
-*   Got
+*   In 2017, I got to be part of the Student Government group at my university.
+I was responsible for allocating sponsorships for events that benefitted the 14,000 students on campus.
-*   With only three other students, I got to be part of the Innovators for the Americas program at ITESM.
+*   In 2019, I was choose, with only three other students, to be part of the Innovators for the Americas program at ITESM.
 We had a program kickoff in Maimi and a final pitch in Santiago, Chile.
-*   I'm comfortable with risk.
-I used part of my savings to spend a month in Silicon Valley without knowing anyone or any meetings.
+*   In 2019, I used part of my savings to spend a month in Silicon Valley without knowing anyone or any meetings.
 Just to get to know the ecosystem and meet entrepreneurs and tech executives.
 A mentor helped me get free housing and a car.
-It was an amazing adventure.
+It was an amazing adventure that made me to be comfortable with risk.
-*   I don't walk alot.
+*   I don't walk alone.
 Amazing mentors have been part of my journey, ranging from entrepreneurs, business executives, university's board members, to professors, and peers.

 ## What's comming next